A batterers’ intervention program, or BIP, is a rehabilitation program you may be eligible for if convicted of certain domestic violence offenses.

 - performing community service.

-For defendants sentenced for a crime of domestic violence, completing a BIP is a common term of probation.
-In some states, like California, it is a required condition of probation.4 In that state, the period of probation must be at least 3 years long, regardless of whether the offense was a misdemeanor or a felony.5
+In some states, like California, a BIP is a required condition of probation in domestic violence cases.
+California requires probation to be at least three years long, regardless of whether the offense was a misdemeanor or a felony.2

 - there was no violation,

-- the violation was minor and should not be punished harshly.
+- your violation was minor and should not be punished harshly.

 After hearing the evidence, the judge will decide whether to:

-- revoke probation and send the defendant to jail for the rest of his or her sentence,
+- revoke your probation and send you to jail for the rest of your sentence,

 - modify probation by imposing new or tighter terms and conditions, or